 The message was clear: Girls are responsible for the sexual promiscuity of boys, both in thoughts and in actions.
 Boys can’t help it.
 In that moment, at 15 years old, I remember feeling 1) shamed 2) confused 3) outraged.

 What happened to saying no?
 Why wasn’t that an option?
 Why was I responsible for where his eyes went and what his brain thought about?

 I didn’t yet know what it meant to be a feminist and I definitely didn’t understand patriarchy and rape culture.
-But I knew in the very core of myself that if a boy had impure thoughts or took advantage of a girl, it wasn’t the girl’s fault and I made a decision at 15.
+But I knew in the very core of myself that if a boy had sexual thoughts or took advantage of a girl, it wasn’t the girl’s fault and I made a decision at 15 years old.

-I will not raise a son who doesn’t understand consent and the meaning of the word “no.” I will not teach my son that his actions or thoughts are someone else’s fault.
+I will not raise a son who doesn’t understand consent and the meaning of the word “no.” I will not teach my son that his actions or thoughts are someone else’s fault, or that his whims and desires are more important than anyone else’s.
 I will teach my son, just like I will teach my daughter, that his body is his own and he has the final say about what happens with and to it.